PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/accordion/accordion.md

 </div>
 ```

-To make it Expanded, add the class `puik-accordion--expanded` on the accordion to expand.
-For accessibility reason, you must set the attribute `aria-expanded` to `true` when the accordion is expanded, `false` otherwise.
+To make an accordion expanded, add the `puik-accordion--expanded` class:

 ```html{2, 3}
 <div class="puik-accordion-group">